ckan/ckan/doc/maintaining/data-viewer.rst

 * ``atom``
 * ``rss``

-The types of resources that are loaded in an iframe can be specified in the CKAN config file.
-See :ref:`ckan.preview.loadable` for more information.

 Note that these documents will be directly linked by the browser, so the way in which they are shown may vary.
 If you want to ensure for instance that